arunkrishnan-dt/dynatrace-problems-as-metrics/README.md

  c.
 Save and exit

-Step 4: Confirm script sending data to Dynatrace tenancy
+Step 4: Confirm script is sending data to Dynatrace tenancy

  a.
 Metrics show in Dynatrace.
 Search for `dtapi.problem` in Dynatrace 'Metrics' view